What is the Civil Construction Pilot Program?

 Junior Wage Gap Subsidy (under 21 years at commencement)

-Eligible employers can receive a wage-gap subsidy from CTF if their apprentice commenced in one of the new apprenticeships (see Table 1) on or after 3 September 2021.
+Eligible employers can receive a wage-gap subsidy from CTF if their apprentice commenced in one of the new apprenticeships (see Table 1) or transitioned from a traineeship to the apprenticeship on or after 3 September 2021.

 Mature Age Wage Gap Subsidy (over 21 years at commencement)